cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 Governance will be subject to capture if allowed to monopolise.
 Governance does not create innovation.

 Governance cannot respond quickly to bugs.
-The DAO was an exception.
+The DAO was an exception, most bugs are not gradually exploitable.

 #### Ledger upgrade decision theory